Con Air: Cast

-Additional actors include Ty Granderson Jones as Blade, Emilio Rivera as Carlos, Doug Hutchison as Guard Donald, Jeris Lee Poindexter as Watts, David Ramsey as Londell, Conrad Goode as white supremacist inmate Viking, John Diehl as Poe's defense attorney, and Don S. Davis as the motorist whose car Pinball's corpse falls on.
+Additional actors include Ty Granderson Jones as "Blade", Emilio Rivera as Carlos, Doug Hutchison as Donald, Jeris Lee Poindexter as Watts, David Ramsey as Londell, Conrad Goode as Lars "Viking" Olsson, John Diehl as Poe's defense attorney, and Don S. Davis as the motorist whose car Pinball's corpse falls on.
 Powers Boothe makes an uncredited voice-over cameo in the opening credits as the Army officer at Poe's leaving ceremony.
 John Cusack's brother Bill Cusack appears as a Las Vegas EMT.

+Malkovich was considered early for the role of Grissom.
+Jason Isaacs, Mickey Rourke, Willem Dafoe and Tom Sizemore auditioned for the role.
+Bruce Willis turned down the role.

 Production

-With second unit work beginning on June 24, 1996, principal photography began shortly after at Salt Lake City, on July 1, 1996 and continued until October 29, 1996, at a number of locations.
+With second unit work beginning on June 24, 1996, principal photography began shortly after in Salt Lake City, on July 1, 1996 and continued until roughly October 29, 1996, at a number of locations.
 While most of the interiors of the Fairchild C-123 Provider transport aircraft were filmed in Hollywood Center Studios soundstage #7, Wendover Airport in Utah, as the stand in for the fictional Lerner Airfield, was used for the C-123 flying and taxi scenes.
 Director Simon West chose the barren and remote Wendover area "because it looked like the surface of the moon ...
 My idea was that it was perfect for the convicts who had been locked up for 10, 20, 30 years in little cells."
 The old wartime bomber base was also used for the aircraft boneyard scenes while the original swimming pool at the base was used in a scene where Garland Greene was talking to a young girl.

-On August 29, 1996, Phillip Swartz, a welder employed by Special Effects Unlimited, a Los Angeles-based firm, was crushed to death at Wendover when a static model of the C-123 used in the film fell on him.
+On August 29, 1996, Phillip Swartz, a welder employed by Special Effects Unlimited, a Los Angeles–based firm, was crushed to death at Wendover when a static model of the C-123 used in the film fell on him.
 The film credits end with "In Memory of Phil Swartz".